 The Emotional Aspects of Urinary Incontinence

 When you or someone you know is diagnosed with urinary incontinence, the first details that normally come to mind are the physical signs: wet clothing, the urgent need to go to a restroom, having accidents at night.
-While these symptoms are incredibly challenging to manage, there are emotional and psychological consequences of this condition that are potentially even more unpleasant than the physical symptoms themselves.
+While these symptoms are incredibly challenging to manage, there are emotional and psychological consequences of this condition that are potentially even more unpleasant than the physical ones.

-In a 2011 study conducted by Amy J. Sinclair and Ian M. Ramsay, the authors discovered that women with urinary incontinence have a significantly poorer quality of life than their continent counterparts, in large part due to their emotional symptoms that included:
+One study found that women with urinary incontinence have a significantly poorer quality of life than their continent counterparts, in large part due to their emotional symptoms that included:

 - Humiliation and/or stigma